Byron Castillo: Nationality issues

 In 2017, Castillo was separated from the Ecuador under-20 squad after allegations that he was born in Tumaco, a Colombian city near the Ecuadorian border.
 He was accused of adulterating his birth documentation in January 2019 and this issue kept him out of any Ecuador national team until 2021.

 In February 2021, an investigation started to determine if Castillo was Ecuadorian or Colombian.
 Finally, on 24 April of that year, his Ecuadorian nationality was confirmed.
 In May 2022, the Chilean Football Federation submitted a complaint to FIFA about Castillo's nationality, alleging that he was born in Tumaco, Colombia in July 1995.
-FIFA closed the investigation after nearly one month on 10 June, confirming Ecuador's spot in the World Cup.
+FIFA closed the investigation after nearly one month on 10 June, confirming Ecuador's spot in the World Cup, saying he was an Ecuadorian citizen and never represented Colombia in a competitive match.

 Spanish sporting newspaper Marca published audio that was apparently of Castillo admitting his illegitimate entry into Ecuador, as well as his birthplace in Colombia, and his correct year of birth.
-The recording is said to be from an interview between Castillo and the Ecuadorian football association, but was kept quiet by the federation.
+The recording was said to be from an interview between Castillo and the Ecuadorian football association, but was kept quiet by the federation.
 The paper also published both Colombian and Ecuadorian birth certificates for Castillo, illustrating discrepancies in his name, birthplace, and date of birth.
-FIFA's Appeals Commission has reopened the investigation and began the hearing on 15 September before making the final decision in early October, which, if proven, could lead to Ecuador being disqualified from the 2022 FIFA World Cup.
-The next day, FIFA ruled in favor of Castillo again.
+FIFA's Appeals Commission reopened the investigation and in early October ruled in favor of Castillo again.

-On 8 November 2022, the Court of Arbitration for Sport ruled that Castillo was indeed born in Tumaco on 25 June 1995, but since the nationality of a player is defined by national law and Ecuador recognizes Castillo as an Ecuadorian national, he has been eligible to play for the Ecuador national team.
-The FEF were however, fined CHF 100,000 and handed a 3-point deduction in the 2026 World Cup qualifiers for CONMEBOL due to the use of a document which contained false information.
+On 8 November 2022, the Court of Arbitration for Sport ruled that Castillo was indeed born in Tumaco on 25 June 1995, but since the nationality of a player is defined by national law, Ecuador recognizes him as an Ecuadorian national.
+Furthermore, the Court upheld the FIFA's policy regarding international eligibility as Castillo never played for the Colombia national team in a competitive match, he was deemed eligible to play for the Ecuador national team.
+The Ecuadorian Football Federation (FEF) were however, fined CHF 100,000 and handed a 3-point deduction in the 2026 World Cup qualifiers for CONMEBOL due to the use of a document which contained false information.
+On 3 November 2023, the Swiss Federal Supreme Court denied the FEF's appeal of the TAS decision.